mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/02_setup/99_development/01_setting-up-debugger.md

 > [!TIP] The best practice for logger naming
-> Logger name should be build according to given structure:
+> Logger name should be built according to given structure:
 > `mkdocs.plugins.[project_name].[directory].[optional_sub_directories].[file_name]`.

 Let's take a look at [one of the files from this project repository](https://github.com/mkusz/mkdocs-publisher/blob/main/mkdocs_publisher/minifier/minifiers.py).